-- 5. To set both the forecast and observations to the same set of files, use the optional -both file_1 ... file_n | both_file_list option to the same set of files.
+- 5. To set both the forecast and observations to the same set of files, use the optional -both file\1 ...

+file\n | both\file\list option to the same set of files.
 This is useful when reading the NetCDF matched pair output of the Grid-Stat tool which contains both forecast and observation data. - 6.
-The -log file outputs log messages to the specified file. - 7.
-The $-\mathbf{v}$ level overrides the default level of logging (2).
+The -paired option indicates that the -fcst and -obs file lists are already paired, meaning there is a one-to-one correspondence between the files in those lists.
+This option affects how missing data is handled.
+When -paired is not used, missing or incomplete files result in a runtime error with no output file being created.
+When -paired is used, missing or incomplete files result in a warning with output being created using the available data. - 7.
+The -log file outputs log messages to the specified file. - 8.
+The -v level overrides the default level of logging (2).